The lonely Christian can derive hope from recognizing the body of Christ all around us, across the street and across the world.

 Former NFL star Deion Sanders famously leveraged one season with the San Francisco 49ers and a Super Bowl ring to land a $35 million contract with the Dallas Cowboys.
 And the ink on that deal was barely dry when depression began to creep in.

-Sanders, who previously played in a World Series and would win another Super Bowl with the Dallas Cowboys, admitted to a suicide attempt during his career with the Cincinnati Reds.
+Sanders, who played in a baseball World Series and would win another Super Bowl with the Cowboys, admitted to a suicide attempt during his career with the Cincinnati Reds.

 Sanders eventually awoke from the stupor of his depression to find hope and peace.
 And he certainly isn’t lacking today in his post-football career.
 Yet he is an example of a person who achieved all his dreams in life only to wish for death.